 The main things you can address to help your symptoms are:

-4. use ice or heat packs
+- Use ice or heat packs.

 As unpleasant as sciatica is, it is not a medical emergency.
 However, you should seek urgent medical advice should you experience any of the following:

-• Difficulty passing or controlling urine.
+- difficulty passing or controlling urine

-• Numbness, pins and needles or weakness in both legs.
+- numbness, pins and needles or weakness in both legs

 1. Maintain good posture

 It is important to minimise the pressure on your lumbar spine which will decrease the amount your nerve is irritated.
-To do this maintain your natural lumbar curve, by sitting up tall and avoid slouching as this puts 10 times more pressure through your back than lying.
+To do this maintain your natural lumbar curve, by sitting up tall, and avoid slouching as this puts 10 times more pressure through your back than lying.
 Often when your sciatica is severe you will find reaching forward, bending and sitting painful, and are better standing or lying.

 2. Pace your activities

 Changing what you are doing, and your position, will mean that your symptoms are not aggravated as much.
-Whilst your symptoms may feel better lying down it is important to get up and move regularly as this will allow you to heal more quickly, prevents you from stiffening up and prevents your muscles wasting.
-We generally recommend no more than three days in bed.
+Whilst your symptoms may feel better lying down it is important to get up and move regularly as this will:

 You may need time off work if you are unable to do any activity for more than a few minutes in the early stages of severe sciatica.
 If you find yourself in this situation we recommend that you discuss this with your GP and/or therapist.
 It is important to try and return to normal activities as quickly as possible.
 You may need to consider a fit for work certificate, which indicates what you can do, and also a phased return to work.